robxu9/reservoir/README.md

 What if I want to update the API specification?
 ===============================================
 You **must** update the API documentation **in the same commit** as the one that changes the API.
-Additionally, there should be test cases provided to justfy such a change.
+Additionally, there should be test cases provided to justify such a change.